Imaginations from the Other Side: Background and recording

-Musical style
+Musical style and lyrics

 Following the footsteps of the band's previous albums, Imaginations continued to stray from purely speed metal tendencies.
 In addition to fast guitar riffing, high-pitch distorted singing and extreme drumming (signature of speed metal) came catchy chord progressions and clean singing - components reminiscent of classic European folk music.
 Two tracks, "A Past and Future Secret" and "Mordred's Song" (comparable to their previous album's "The Bard's Song (In the Forest)" by similar use of acoustic guitar), could even be considered to be a "ballad" and "power ballad", respectively.

+"Bright Eyes", according to an interview with Hansi, is his own story, unlike many of the band's other songs that are based on popular fantasy works.
+"And the Story Ends" continues the story, which would continue further on the band's tenth studio album, Beyond the Red Mirror.

 Critical reception

-In 2005, Imaginations from the Other Side was ranked number 373 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
+In 2005, Imaginations from the Other Side was ranked number 373 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.

 Loudwire named the album at second in their list "Top 25 Power Metal Albums of All Time" and Metal Hammer ranked it at third in a similar list.